 - make a significant financial donation

 You might wonder how all of this relates to the aspiring child actor who utilizes a private publicist to attend events.
-Much like the manipulation of IMDb Starmeter numbers, attending red carpets can be a manipulation of the intent Ė both of the event producer, and of the media.
-If you donít follow the accepted norms, you may be unintentionally making enemies.
-We see this frequently with the CARE awards.
-We get legitimate press, but it takes a lot of extra work because the current "star level" is not quite high enough to generate a huge media interest.
-Our press attends because they appreciate the spirit of the event and want to support the awardees.
-They know that it isnít likely to be profitable for them, because there wonít be a demand for exclusive pictures of our awardees, at least not immediately.
-However, we donít manipulate the press by promising people who wonít be attending.
-They are well aware of who they are hoping to photograph, and we are well aware of which kids are supposed to be there.
+Much like the manipulation of IMDb Starmeter numbers, attending red carpets can be a manipulation of the intent – both of the event producer, and of the media.
+If you don’t follow the accepted norms, you may be unintentionally making enemies.
+We saw this frequently when we hosted the the CARE Awards.
+The show drew legitimate press, but it took a lot of extra work because the current “star level” is not quite high enough to generate a huge media interest.
+Our press attended because they appreciate the spirit of the event and want to support the awardees.
+They knew that it wasn’t likely to be profitable for them, because there won’t be a demand for exclusive pictures of our awardees, at least not immediately.
+However, we did not manipulate the press by promising people who won’t be attending.
+They were well aware of who they are hoping to photograph, and we were well aware of which kids are supposed to be there.

 How is the press aware?
-It is common practice for the event producer to provide media with a "tip sheet".
-This isnít everyone who is expected at an event, but a few of the bigger known actors.
-Media requests this well in advance of an event, and it is how they decide if they choose to cover the event.
+It is common practice for the event producer to provide media with a “tip sheet”.
+This isn’t everyone who is expected at an event, but a few of the bigger known actors.
+Media requests this tip sheet well in advance of an event, and it is how they decide if they choose to send photographers and journalists.
 Keep in mind, they have an expectation, in advance, of who will be at an event.
 Again, there is a plan.

 We already mentioned above that attendance at an event is by invitation only.
 Sometimes the invitation is given because of the project itself, or a contractual matter.
 But most often, it is something sought after by your publicist.
-That is what you pay them for, to get appearances at these types of events.
+That is what you pay them for, to get appearances at these types of events, and to understand the industry norms so that it is all “good publicity” and not “bad publicity”.
 Sometimes a publicist will be able to get a spot for one individual person, sometimes they will pitch that one celebrity and be allowed to bring a few of their clients.
-That is the category many of the children who attend events fall in to Ė the extra people.
+That is the category many of the children who attend events fall in to – the extra people.

 The Impact of Manufactured Publicity on a Child and Their Career

-Will this have any effect on your childís career or on their psyche?
+Will this have any effect on your child’s career or on their psyche?

-Career-wise, consider whether your needs are in line with the producer of the event.
-Someone is footing the bill for red carpets and step and repeats and gifting suites Ė and you might think carefully if you are unintentionally abusing this system.
-If you are, this can also leave a very negative impression.
-People donate to gifting suites because they want a certain caliber of celebrity to be seen with their product, it is a business decision for them.
-It isnít so they can make your child happy.
+Career-wise, think of this like any other business decision.
+Consider whether your needs are in line with the producer of the event.
+Someone is footing the bill for red carpets and step and repeats and gifting suites – and you might think carefully if you are unintentionally abusing this system.
+If you are, this can leave a very negative impression.
+It can backfire.
+People donate to gifting suites because they want a certain caliber of celebrity to be seen with their product; it is a business decision for them.
+It isn’t so they can make your child happy.

-Even if you are maneuvering through everyone elseís expectations without ruffling any feathers, there are concerns about the effect this lifestyle has on a child.
+Even if you are maneuvering through everyone else’s expectations without ruffling any feathers, there are concerns about the effect this lifestyle has on a child.
 It is one thing to have to navigate it because the work requires or warrants it, but quite another for someone with very, very little career experience to be thrust into this experience.
-Remember, children arenít just small adults, they are developing individuals who learn daily who they are, and how they fit into the world.
-Even in a totally legitimate situation, the attention from the public is often cited as one of the areas where true child stars suffered the most damage in their transition.
+Remember, children aren’t just small adults, they are developing individuals who learn daily who they are, and how they fit into the world.
+Even in a totally legitimate situation, the attention from the public is cited as the area where true child stars suffered the most.
 They were inadvertently taught at a young age that something about them was very interesting and people would always give them things, and care about them.
 When they are older, not so cute, and no longer requested for events, this is a personal hurt.
 Having to combat that when the career calls for it is bad enough, but are you certain that you want to falsely create a need for red carpet appearances for someone in the very infant stages of their career.
 Have you thought thru what you are really teaching your child?
 Are you certain that your child is comfortable in that situation, when they have nothing great to say about their next project?

-A final note Ė no matter what interactions you have with the public, via the internet or in person, always utilize all of the knowledge available about how to keep your child safe from predators.
-Be they predators of money, social interaction, or worse Ė this is an area that has little room for error.
+A final note – no matter what interactions you have with the public, via the internet or in person, always utilize all of the knowledge available about how to keep your child safe from predators.
+Be they predators of money, social interaction, or worse – this is an area that has little room for error.